jlakkis/sciPENN/README.md

 $ conda install nb_conda_kernels
 ```

-5. Finally, install CarDEC.
+5. Finally, install sciPENN.

 ```
 $ pip install sciPENN
 ```

 Now, to use sciPENN, always make sure you activate the environment in terminal first ("conda activate scipennenv").
 And then run jupyter notebook.
-When you create a notebook to run CarDEC, make sure the active kernel is switched to "scipennenv"
+When you create a notebook to run sciPENN, make sure the active kernel is switched to "scipennenv"

 ## Usage